-Praxair will build and operate the hydrogen plant, which will have a capacity of 90m standard cubic feet per day.
-Construction of the plant, which will use Uhde's steam-reformer technology, began in March 2010.
+Praxair operates the hydrogen plant, which has a capacity of 90 million standard cubic feet a day.
+Construction of the plant, which uses Uhde’s steam-reformer technology, began in March 2010.

-The hydrogen produced by the plant will be utilised for the processing of crude oil and production of low sulphur and clean fuels.
-Praxair will supply hydrogen from the plant to nearby refineries as well.
-The company will also construct a 500t per day nitrogen plant at the refinery.
+The hydrogen produced by the plant is utilised for the processing of crude oil and production of low sulphur and clean fuels.
+Praxair also supplies hydrogen from the plant to nearby refineries.
+The company also constructed a 500t a day nitrogen plant at the refinery.

-The fluidised catalytic cracker will use the Indmax process developed by IOC.
-The process will convert heavy distillate and residue into LPG and light distillate products.
+The fluidised catalytic cracker uses the Indmax process developed by IOC.
+The process converts heavy distillate and residue into LPG and light distillate products.

 The Indmax technology is a single step catalytic process and uses a proprietary catalyst.
 It is similar to the FCC process, but produces higher yields of LPG and light olefin.

 Contractors for the Paradip refinery